marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 #  x, exec = run command (the rest of the line) using
 ```

-It is important to note that the commits order is reversed compared to the output of `git log` command; the first commits listed are the oldest one.
+It is important to note that the commits order is reversed compared to the output of `git log` command; the first commits listed are the oldest ones.

 We just need to change the line